nkalpakis21/feedbackly-admin-portal/README.md

-# Feedbackly Admin Portal
+# Shiply Admin Portal

-A Next.js admin portal for managing the Feedbackly platform, built with TypeScript, Tailwind CSS, Firebase Authentication, and Firestore database.
+A Next.js admin portal for managing the Shiply platform, built with TypeScript, Tailwind CSS, Firebase Authentication, and Firestore database.

 ## Features